apusok/FD-PDE/README.md

 - `src/`: source code for FD-PDE framework
 - `tests/`: tests for FD-PDE framework
 - `models/`: model applications using the FD-PDE Framework
+- `models/morfault/`: lithosphere extension and magma extraction model (in prep.)
 - `models/mbuoy3/`: mid-ocean ridge code used in Pusok et al. (GJI, 2022)
 - `utils/`: python routines for I/O of PETSc objects

+Models are described in detail below.

 ## Description
 The **FD-PDE framework** uses finite difference staggered grids for solving partial differential equations (PDEs) for single-/two-phase flow magma dynamics.